suffolklibraries/lgc/content/collections/events/squawk-10-04.md

   [0333 666 3366](tel:03336663366)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730109146
+updated_at: 1743689662
 duplicated_from: 0a6b0498-2344-4e42-af1c-c4e5f4e45877
-attendance_information: '- adults with learning disabilities'
+attendance_information: 'adults with learning disabilities'
 published: false
 ---
 Musical theatre workshops for adults with learning disabilities.